 A Plague on Both your Houses

-The title of this article and the pun in the header image are from the Death of Mercutio in William Shakespeare’s tragedy, Romeo and Juliet.
+The title of this article, the pun in the header image, and the video below are from the Death of Mercutio in William Shakespeare’s tragedy, Romeo and Juliet.
 It seems an appropriate curse to place on the leadership and dominant actors of both parties in both chambers of Congress and in state legislatures across the country.

 The quote is particularly true in the Senate.

 A Brief Quiz

 Before we begin, I’d like you to take a brief quiz.
 Don’t panic.
 The quiz is just one task … asking you to match the 6 pictures on the right with the 6 identifying characteristics listed below.

 - This person is the Senate Minority Leader.

 - This person is the most outspoken of the Senate Democrats who oppose bypassing the Senate “Filibuster Rule”.